Discover Jesus \ Person \Herod Antipas

 Herod Antipas

 Herod Antipas, son of Herod the Great, ruled Galilee and Perea.
-He met Jesus twice, showing callousness and lack of understanding.
+He met Jesus twice, showing callousness.
 His rule was marked by insensitivity towards his subjects.

 Herod Antipas